MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-web.md

   - flowmaker
   - enduser
 ---
-# Edit Web UI flows
+# Edit Selenium IDE flows

-Web UI flows automate websites running in the [Microsoft Edge (version 80 or later)](https://www.microsoft.com/edge/) or Google Chrome.
+Selenium IDE flows automate websites running in the [Microsoft Edge (version 80 or later)](https://www.microsoft.com/edge/) or Google Chrome.
 After you've [created a Web UI flow](create-web.md), you might need to edit it.
-Follow the steps in this document to learn how to edit your Web UI flows.
+Follow the steps in this document to learn how to edit your Selenium IDE flows.

 ## Edit in Selenium IDE

-Use the Selenium IDE to edit your Web UI flows.
+Use the Selenium IDE to edit your Selenium IDE flows.

 >[!NOTE]
 >Editing in the Selenium IDE is aimed at advanced users and developers.